day8/re-frame/README.md

         (reaction (sort-by @sort-kw @items)))))                  ;; reaction #2
 ```

-So now there's one reaction which uses the output of another reaction.
+So now there's one reaction which uses the result of another reaction.
+The 1st reaction just extracts `items`.
+The 2nd one does the CPU-expensive sort.

-Be aware that the second reaction will only be triggered if `@items` does not test `identical?` to the previous value. **Yes, that sort of optimisation is built into chain `reactions`.**  Which means the component render function (which is wrapped in another reaction) won't rerun if `app-db` changes, unless items changes.
+That 2nd, expensive reaction will only be triggered if `@items` does not test `identical?` to the previous value. **Yes, that sort of optimisation is built into chain `reactions`.**  Which, in turn, means the component render function (which is wrapped in yet another reaction) won't rerun unless `items` itself changes.
 Now we're very efficient.
+Thank you immutable data structures.

-If I were doing this for real (rather than just showing possibilities), I'd probably create a simple subscription for items (unsorted), and then do the sort in the component itself (as a reaction, similar to how `num` was done in the example above).
-After all, it is the component which needs to show sorted, so it should explicitly do that work.
+If I were doing this for real (rather than just showing possibilities), I'd probably create a simple subscription for items (unsorted), and then do the sort in the component itself (as a reaction, similar to the way `num` was done in the example above).
+After all, it is the component which needs the sorting, so it should explicitly do that work.

 Summary:
   - you can chain reactions.
-  - Reagent will eliminate unnecessary Signal propagation via `identical?` checks (not equality checks!).
-This is the nice by-product of working with immutable data structures.
+  - Reagent will eliminate unnecessary Signal propagation via highly efficient `identical?` checks (not equality checks!).
+This is the beautiful by-product of working with immutable data structures

 ### The 2nd Flow